 |Assessment topics support questions relating to specific signs, symptoms and abnormal test results enabling you to narrow down the extensive list of potential causes to a manageable shortlist of working diagnoses in just a few seconds.
-View a free topic example; Chronic cough (Assessment of)

 |Condition topics give an overview of the theory as well as all clinical aspects including prevention, diagnosis, treatment and follow up giving you the most comprehensive information on a specific condition.

 |Diagnostic and treatment guidelines provide a critical counter to information overload, so you can clearly differentiate opinion from evidence and quantify the difference in outcome, including benefit and harms.
 Best Practice’s evidence-based guidelines have international coverage.
 They are grouped by geographical area, typical patient case histories, and a full reference list.|

 |Overview topics link to relevant conditions to provide a general synopsis on a group of conditions, for example, acute coronary syndrome.
 It also acts as a navigation hub with links to associated condition or assessment monographs.
-Take a look at our topic on Atrial fibrillation

 |More than 500 medical calculators have been added to BMJ Best Practice to better support doctors at the point of care.
 Medical calculators are among the most popular tools used by healthcare professionals in their daily practice, helping to identify and diagnose a range of conditions.|

 |Patient leaflets provide concise, user-friendly summaries to reassure patients and carers and help them make informed, shared decisions with healthcare professionals.|

 |Local Language searching - We understand that medical professionals can find it easier and quicker to search medical information in their own language.
-This is why BMJ Best Practice enables users to search in over 60 languages - more than any other clinical decision support tool.|
+This is why BMJ BestPractice enables users to search in over 100 languages - more than any other clinical decision support tool.|

-Translation – BMJ Best Practice is also available in Brazilian Portuguese, Mandarin Chinese, Spanish, Azeri, Vietnamese, Russian, Georgian and Ukranian.|
+|Translation - Selected BMJ Best Practice topics are also available in Brazilian Portuguese, Mandarin Chinese, Spanish, Azeri, Vietnamese, Russian, Georgian and Ukranian.|